Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 There are simply too many variables here.

-And there are too many little bits of things they think they can count on that are not showing up, such as the two glaring examples of the early voting numbers and by whom in North Carolina and in uh in Florida.
+And there are too many little bits of things they think they can count on that are not showing up, such as the two glaring examples of the early voting numbers and by whom in North Carolina and in Florida.

 CBS.

-And like John Kerry was, and like Obama and Hillary were when they lost.
+You know, like Al Gore was, and like John Kerry was, and like Obama and Hillary were when they lost.

 Oh, yes.